libreliodev/android/README.md

 ## About this app

 This customizable app is intended mainly for publishers and marketers.
-It is also available on [iOS](https://github.com/libreliodev/iOS) and  [Windows 8](https://github.com/libreliodev/windows8).
+It is also available on [iOS](https://github.com/libreliodev/iOS), [Windows 8](https://github.com/libreliodev/windows8) and in [HTML5](https://github.com/libreliodev/javascript).

 If you need to publish dynamic and/or paid contents, you need to set up your own server and develop your own code.
 You can also opt for Librelio's [paid plans](http://www.librelio.com/index.php#pricing).